navpil/navpil.github.io/art/power-cult-eng.md

 Probably, this behavior is caused by learned helplessness.
 It arises due to the inability to control one's life, as well as the relativity of rules.

+### Autocracy and Tsarism

+Directly related to Servility.
+Autocracy is the basis of the Russian style of government for more than four hundred years, or maybe longer.
+In 1654 during negotiating the "Eternal Peace" between Ukraine and Russia there was a conflict between Khmelnitsky (Ukrainian leader) and the Russian ambassadors because the Moscow tsar was an autocrat and refused to swear an oath to anyone.
+Autocracy, or Tsarism - the russian form of autocracy, means a single person rules the state.
+In essence, it is a form of absolute monarchy.

+It is believed that

+> tsar-father knows everything (царь-батюшка все знает)

+This is how the Russians think:

+> If tsar wants so, then it must be so.
+> If no logical reasons are visible, then we do not know everything.
+> The king is wise, you have to trust him.
+>
+> If Putin decided to attack Ukraine, then he is a strategic genius.
+> If he says that Ukraine itself wanted to attack Russia, then it is so.
+> If there is no evidence of this - no problem, Putin definitely has such evidence.
+> Because he knows what is he doing.

+Autocracy together with Servility give rise to such phenomena as:

+ - Hard centralization (power vertical)
+ - Lack of dignity
+ - Suppression of personality
+ - Lack of initiative

+Regarding the last point, there is no initiative even in such things as playing sports.
+It is intertwined with cynicism and alcoholism.
+Because "it's better to drink vodka."

+Due to autocracy, authoritarianism and lack of initiative, the Russian army cannot be decentralized, as the Armed Forces of Ukraine are.
+And the volunteer movement is impossible in Russia to the same extent, as in Ukraine.
+The Maidans (collective name for Ukrainian revolutions of 2004 and 2013) is also impossible, therefore Russians believe that the Maidans' participants in Ukraine were paid for.

+### Pride

+Russians look down on all the weaker ones.

+Their pride can be mixed with condescension, as it once was towards Ukrainians.
+For instance Russians called Ukrainians _younger brothers_, and considered Ukrainians nice, but a bit stupid.

+Or their pride can be mixed with disdain, like towards the Americans.
+The often repeated quote of a pretty popular stand up comic Zadornov about Americans is

+> But they are stu-u-upid (да они же тупы-ы-ые)

+Anyway, since they have the second army in the world, they can despise all other weaker nations.
+They still can despise the USA, which has the first army in the world, because of the USA's love for such "weak" things as liberalism or democracy.

+The pride of Russia and Russians is manifested as follows:

+ - messianism (being a chosen nation, bringing "Russian peace" and "Russian culture" to the world)
+ - the Third Rome (in the order Rome-Constantinople-Moscow - popular idea that after Rome and Konstantinopol fell, Moscow is now as important as they were)
+ - chauvinism (russian form of nazism)
+ - phrases like "we are to be loved or feared"
+ - pride for Great Russia

+Regarding the last point.
+If we analyze the anthem of Russia, there are no actions that the person can do except for "being proud", specifically in the chorus:

+> glory to the country, we are proud of you (славсья страна, мы гордимся тобой)

+Compare that to Ukrainian anthem:

+> ...And we too shall rule, brothers, in a free land of our own.
+> We'll lay down our souls and bodies to attain our freedom,
+> And we'll show that we, brothers, are of the Cossack nation!

+Such passivity of the russian anthem singer is perfectly combined with the already mentioned autocracy and servitude.

+All this together leads to imperialism, since all the other nations, in the Russian opinion, are less worthy to have their own state.
+Hence the dislike for Georgia, the Baltic countries, Ukraine, disdain for the Central Asian republics and the desire to restore the USSR.

+### Cruelty

+Cruelty is a direct result of the cult of strength, pride and contempt for the weak.
+If the weaker one could not stand up for himself, then, from the point of view of the cult of power, he himself is to blame.

+Pride and cynicism (discussed later) combine to produce a lack of compassion.

+This leads to such phenomena as:

+ - rape
+ - torture
+ - inflicting severe injuries

+The Russian military admitted that they

+> We kill civilians for fun (нам по приколу убивать цивильных)

+Another example of cruelty is the Russian book "Household" (Домострой) — a book on household management.
+The man in this book was an absolute autocrat in his house.
+And the book describes how to beat a woman so that she obeys.
+This book could be called a relic of the Middle Ages, but nothing has changed in Russia.

+Russian sayings about cruelty follow:

+- He beats means he loves (бьет значит любит)
+- People wouldn't like you forcefully (насильно мил не будешь)

+Even though the second saying is true, it would not arise in the culture where people want others to like them by using force.
+This resonates with Russian wish "to be loved or to be feared".

+## Lies, lies, lies